 Nothing says francais like the local cheese shop.
 I can still sense the fresh aroma from the fromagerie, Veron.
 Not to mention the massive quiche I found further along.

-Try the deliciously famous crêpes at Chez Nico and Aup ’Tit Grec.
+Try the deliciously famous crêpes at Aup ’Tit Grec.
 They make some of the best in the city!
 Best part they’re the cheapest in the city at €3-4.

 Other places to check out on Rue Mouffetard: